 During the Pleadings Stage, the parties define the dispute and the defenses.
-The Plaintiff files a Complaint which describes their Claims against the Defendant.
-The Defense can then either Answer the Complaint or Move to Dismiss it.
+The Plaintiff files a Complaint which describes their claims against the Defendant.
+The Defense can then either answer the Complaint or move to dismiss it.
 A Motion to Dismiss is typically a challenge to the technical sufficiency of the Complaint.
 Victory in a Motion to Dismiss normally leads to the Plaintiff simply filing a new Complaint and correcting whatever technical deficiency the Defense argued.
-Once all Motions to Dismiss and amendments have been exhausted, the Defense files an Answer, which admits or denies each individual statement in the Complaint and Affirmative Defenses, which provide excuses for the Defenses actions that lead to the Claims of the Plaintiff.
+Once all Motions to Dismiss and amendments have been exhausted, the Defense files an Answer, which admits or denies each individual statement in the Complaint and Affirmative Defenses, which provide legal excuses for the Defense’s actions that lead to the claims of the Plaintiff.

-The Defense may also files their own Claims, although they have different names.
-If their Claim is against the Plaintiff, it’s called a Counter Claim, if it’s against a Co-Defendant it’s called a Cross Claim, if it’s against a Third Party, it’s called a Third Party Claim.
-Who ever the Defendant’s Claims are against, also have the right to move to dismiss and will mostly likely eventually have to answer.
+The Defense may also file their own claims.
+Each claim has a different name: if their claim is against the Plaintiff, it is called a Counter Claim; if their claim is against a Co-Defendant, it is called a Cross Claim; if their claim is against a Third Party, it is called a Third-Party Claim.
+Whoever the Defendant’s claims are against, also have the right to move to dismiss and will eventually have to answer, if not dismissed.

-Once the Parties know what the claims and Defenses are, they can conduct discovery.
+Once the parties know what the claims and Defenses are, they can conduct discovery.
 This consists of three things, asking for documents, asking written questions and taking depositions.
-Questions and document requests can be sent to parities and nonparties.
-Once the parties have obtained written discovery, they use those documents to form the basis for the questions they ask in depositions.
-This is typically the most expensive and time consuming part of the case as there are often arguments on what should or should not be turned over.
+Questions and documents requested can be sent to parties and nonparties.
+Once the parties have obtained written discovery, they use those documents to form the basis for the questions they ask in depositions, interrogatories, and requests for admissions.
+This is typically the most expensive and time-consuming stage of the case as there are often arguments on what should or should not be turned over.

-Although there are many motions filed in a lawsuit, the case typically builds to one or more Motion for Summary Judgment.
+Although there are many motions filed in a lawsuit, the case typically builds to one or more Motions for Summary Judgment.
 This is a motion where the court can decide the case, or a portion of the case without submitting the case to the jury.
-We use the information we obtained in discovery to obtain summary judgment.
-Typically, one party attached depositions and documents to demonstrate to the court that some facts are not disputed.
+We use the information obtained in discovery to seek summary judgment.
+Typically, one party attaches depositions and documents to demonstrate to the court that certain facts are not disputed.
 If enough facts are agreed to, then the court can make a legal ruling as to who wins.
-If the parties disagree as to the facts, then only the jury can decide.
+If the parties disagree to the facts, then only the jury can decide.

 The trial is the final stage where a jury decides the facts and declares one party the winner.
 Here the jury makes determinations of fact and credibility.
 The judge meanwhile decides what law the jury should apply.
 This is a fairly short stage.
 It typically takes about two weeks including preparation time.
 However, during that time client and counsel are usually working together 10-12 hours per day.
 As such, the costs are very high and concentrated.
 It is for this reason that so many cases resolve shortly before this stage.

-Here is some advice to prepare you for any upcoming depositions that may arise from your litigation.
+Here is some advice to prepare you for any upcoming depositions that arise from your litigation: